|

 underlying layer.
 A thickness of each layer plays role

-and has its limitations.
+limitations.
 With the minimum line width

 (wall thickness is .020” (.5mm) FDM machinist can set a